Current as of Oct. 7, 2020

 There are a variety of counseling options and tools available to help military couples work through the stress brought on by the pandemic.
-Take advantage of these resources through Military OneSource and Military Community and Family Policy:
+Take advantage of these resources offered through Military OneSource, Military Community and Family Policy and other supporting organizations:

 - Receive coaching sessions, practical tools, resources and problem-solving techniques through the Building Healthy Relationships specialty consultation.
 This resource from Military OneSource helps you deepen relationships with family, friends and others through an education-based consultation.
 Meetings are designed to be flexible and personable.
 They are available to you by phone or video.

 - Talk through your situation or concerns by accessing confidential, non-medical counseling services through Military OneSource via telephone and video sessions.